vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 - write.vmst.io
 - matrix.vmst.io

 When possible we will run these in a highly available way, behind our security systems and load balancers, on redundant backend nodes.

-There are two virtual machines (Uhura and Rand) with 2 vCPU and 4 GB of memory each.

-### Fling Components

 Our flings leverage much of the existing core service infrastructure like the Nginx reverse proxies and Postgres.
 In addition we have the following specific to our Flings:

-- Dedicated virtual machines for Fling applications
-- MySQL Database
+- Two virtual machines (Uhura and Rand) with 2 vCPU and 4 GB of memory each.
+- MySQL running on one managed instance with 1 vCPU and 1 GB of memory.

 ### Matrix